 The Best Foods for Healthy Teeth

-Now that you know the key players, let’s explore the top tooth-friendly foods you should incorporate into your diet.
+Now that you know the key players, let’s explore the top tooth-friendly foods to incorporate into your diet.

 1. Dairy Products

 Dairy products like milk, cheese, and yogurt are not only rich in calcium and phosphorus but also contain casein, a protein that helps stabilize and repair tooth enamel.
-Choose low-fat or non-fat options for added benefits.
+Opt for low-fat or non-fat options for added benefits.

 2. Leafy Greens

 Spinach, kale, and other leafy greens are loaded with fiber, calcium, folic acid, and antioxidants that promote healthy teeth and gums.
-The crunchy texture of these greens also helps scrub away plaque and stimulate saliva production.
+Their crunchy texture also helps scrub away plaque while stimulating saliva production.

 3. Crunchy Fruits and Vegetables

-Apples, carrots, celery, and other crunchy fruits and veggies act as natural tooth scrubbers, removing plaque and food particles while increasing saliva flow.
-The fiber in these foods also helps balance the sugars they contain, reducing the risk of tooth decay.
+Fruits like apples and vegetables like carrots act as natural tooth scrubbers by removing plaque and food particles while increasing saliva flow.
+Their fiber content helps balance sugar levels, reducing the risk of tooth decay.

 4. Fatty Fish

-Salmon, tuna, and other fatty fish are excellent sources of vitamin D and omega-3 fatty acids, which help reduce gum inflammation and promote overall oral health.
+Salmon, tuna, and other fatty fish are excellent sources of vitamin D and omega-3 fatty acids that help reduce gum inflammation.

 5. Green and Black Tea